 Problem prioritization involves assessing the magnitude and scope of problems in the country’s epidemiology, patient behaviour, and health and social systems and identification of the main priorities.

-- For each problem, consider which groups are affected, cost implications (of the problem itself – considering both cost to the affected populations and the health sector-, not of interventions to address the problem), ethical imperatives, and any other aspects that participants may identify.
+- Step 2: For each problem, consider which groups are affected, cost implications (of the problem itself – considering both cost to the affected populations and the health sector-, not of interventions to address the problem), ethical imperatives, and any other aspects

-- Evaluate progress in addressing each problem using the current mix of interventions and investments
+- Step 3: Evaluate progress in addressing each problem using the current mix of interventions and investments

-- Score the problem according to standardized domains and reach a consensus on priority issues that the national TB response should focus on
+- Step 4: Score the problem according to standardized domains and reach a consensus on priority issues that the national TB response should focus on

-- Comment on critical information gaps in each of the above steps that can inform future data needs and operational research agenda during the NSP period.
+- Step 5: Comment on critical information gaps in each of the above steps that can inform future data needs and operational research agenda during the NSP period.

 Identified problems should be scored on a range from 1-5, and notes and scores from each sub-group should be presented to the workshop by the rapporteurs of each group.